dongjin-seo2020/1DFreeFormDQN/README.md

 ## target condition
 To learn the structure-efficiency relation for multiple deflection angles / near-infrared wavelengths.
-Each condition is learned by a same network architecture, showing the robustness of input condition of the network.
+Each condition is learned by the same network architecture, showing the robustness of input condition of the network.

 The performance was checked for: wavelength of 900nm, 1000nm, 1100nm / deflection angle of 50°, 60°, 70°.
+The value can vary following the need of users.
 Please refer to the paper(link) for further information.

 ## algorithm